niplav/site/china.md

 2. Two reasons [mentioned here](https://musingsandroughdrafts.wordpress.com/2021/03/24/my-current-high-level-strategic-picture-of-the-world/):
 	1. "China’s covid response, seems, overall, to have been much more effective than the West’s." (only weakly endorsed)
 	2. "it looks like China’s society/government is overall more like an agent than the US government.
 It seems possible to imagine the PRC having a coherent “stance” on AI risk.
 If Xi Jinping came to the conclusion that AGI was an existential risk, I imagine that that could actually be propagated through the chinese government, and the chinese society, in a way that has a pretty good chance of leading to strong constraints on AGI development (like the nationalization, or at least the auditing of any AGI projects).
 Whereas if Joe Biden, or Donald Trump, or anyone else who is anything close to a “leader of the US government”, got it into their head that AI risk was a problem…the issue would immediately be politicized, with everyone in the media taking sides on one of two lowest-common denominator narratives each straw-manning the other." (strongly endorsed)
-3. It appears to me that the Chinese education system favors STEM over law or the humanities, and STEM-ability is a medium-strength prerequisite for understanding TAI risk/finding solutions to TAI risk.
+3. It appears to me that the Chinese education system favors STEM over law or the humanities, and STEM-ability is a medium-strength prerequisite for understanding or being able to identify solutions to TAI risk.
+[Xi Jinping](https://en.wikipedia.org/wiki/Jinping_Xi), for example, studied chemical engineering before becoming a politician.
+	1. The ability to discern technical solutions from non-solutions matters a lot in tricky situations like AI alignment, and [is hard to delegate](https://www.lesswrong.com/s/hFom77cBBnnbNLzzm/p/YABJKJ3v97k9sbxwg).

 > But I also know far less about the competence of the PRC government and chinese ML engineers and researchers than I do about the US, so I'll